Optimal mechanism for the sale of a durable good

-Finally, if $\mechanismc\in\mathcal{M}^3$, specify that the buyer accepts for both types.
-If the seller observes that the buyer rejects the mechanism, he assigns probability one to the buyer's valuation being $\vh$.
-Thus, upon rejection, continuation payoffs are $0$ for both types.
-Note that mechanisms in $\mathcal{M}^3$ satisfy the participation constraint given the continuation values of the intrapersonal equilibrium.
-Now, let $\ml$ satisfy\footnote{We cannot assure that truthtelling will hold for mechanisms in $\mathcal{M}^3$ and this is why we need the extra piece of notation.}
+Finally, if $\mechanismc\in\mechanismsc^3$, specify that the buyer participates for both her values.
+If the seller observes that the buyer rejects the mechanism, he assigns probability $1$ to the buyer's valuation being $\vh$.
+Thus, upon rejection, the buyer's continuation payoff is $0$ independently of her value.
+Note that mechanisms in $\mechanismsc^3$ satisfy the participation constraint given the continuation values of the posted-prices assessment.
+Now, let $\ml$ satisfy\footnote{We cannot ensure that truthtelling will hold for mechanisms in $\mechanismsc^3$, which is why we need the extra piece of notation.}